Skillet Spatchcock Chicken With Pineapple

-This recipe plays with the idea of a Chinese chicken and pineapple dish that will be familiar to many that like Chinese takeaway food.
-Honey and soy feature in the glaze alongside mirin and the tingly flavours of Szechuan pepper.
-Cooking this spatchcock chicken in a heavy based cast iron pan helps reduce the glaze and create the most beautiful glaze and patina on the bird.
-The resting time provides the perfect opportunity to grill up the pineapple that sits perfectly alongside the chicken..
+This recipe plays with the idea of a Chinese chicken and pineapple dish that will be familiar to many that like Chinese takeout food.
+Honey and soy are featured in the glaze alongside mirin and the tingly flavors of Szechuan pepper.
+Cooking this spatchcock chicken in a heavy based cast iron pan reduces the sauce and creates the most beautiful glaze and patina on the bird.
+The resting time provides the perfect opportunity to grill up the pineapple that sits perfectly alongside the chicken.

 For the Chicken:

 1 Tbsp.
 Szechuan Pepper Corns (lightly crushed)